openstack-archive/wsme/doc/types.rst

     pre-defined list of values.

 These types are good examples of how to define user types.
-Have a look at their source code !
+Have a look at their source code!

 Here is a little example that combines :class:`binary <wsme.types.binary>` and :class:`Enum <wsme.types.Enum>`::